bob-carpenter/stan-model-server/README.md

 $ stan/bernoulli/bernoulli -s 1234 -d stan/bernoulli/bernoulli.data.json
 ```

-The lines marked with `<` indicate input from the user and those with
+The lines marked with `<` indicate input from the user and the
-`>` the response from the server.
+unmarked lines are responses from the server.

 ```
 < name